wp-plugins/custom-post-widget/readme.txt

 Currently the shortcode function only outputs the post content of the content block, future support for displaying the title and/or the attached featured image is being considered.

+= How can I embed a content block in my template file using php code? =

+You can use the do_shortcode function for this: `echo do_shortcode('[content_block id= ]');`

+See http://codex.wordpress.org/Function_Reference/do_shortcode for more information on this function.

 = The plugin is not working for me =

 Please create a support topic in the forum: http://wordpress.org/support/plugin/custom-post-widget